 Venezuelans have always been obsessed with security.
 In every national survey, they list personal safety and violent crime as top concerns.
 And, this year, those fears have reached new heights.
 In January, Mónica Spear, a former Miss Venezuela, and Henry Berry, her husband, were murdered while on vacation in the country.
 And now, the speed with which ongoing protests by the Venezuelan opposition have given way to violent clashes has reminded observers that firearms are readily available to those that want them, including the motorized paramilitary militias known as colectivos, which have been out in full force to guard the late Hugo Chávez’s leftist politics.

 Yet Venezuelans’ broad consensus that crime is a problem does not mean that they agree about its causes and severity.
 The government and the political opposition bitterly dispute the statistics.
 For example, whereas the opposition has claimed that government impunity is the main reason for the rise in crime, Chávez always downplayed the violence, attributing it to previous governments that abandoned the most impoverished sectors of society.
-Another cause, he often claimed, was television,
+Another cause, he often claimed, was television, which propagated consumerist values and violent behavior.

 - Full website and iPad access